CybercentreCanada/Maco/README.md

-  --include INCLUDE  comma separated extractors to run --exclude EXCLUDE  comma separated extractors to not run -f, --force        ignore yara rules and execute all extractors
+  --include INCLUDE  comma separated extractors to run --exclude EXCLUDE  comma separated extractors to not run -f, --force        ignore yara rules and execute all extractors --create_venv      Creates venvs for every requirements.txt found (only applies when extractor path is a directory)
 ```

 ## CLI output example